awkena/panGenomeBreedr/docs/reference/pg_map_accessions.md

-# Interactive Geographic Exploration of Sorghum Accessions
+# Interactive geographic exploration of sorghum accessions (online)

 This function generates a high-performance interactive map showing the geographic distribution of sorghum lines.
 It dynamically generates rich,